petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-9-search/personalizing-search-experiences-with-blueprints.md

 1. Create a future events search blueprint.
    1. Still in the search blueprints application, click on the _Blueprints_ tab.
    1. Click the add icon to create a new blueprint.
 Input _Future Events_ as the name and click _Create_.
-   1. In the right menu of query elements, expand the _FILTER_ section and find the _Future Events_ element.
+   1. In the right menu of query elements, expand the _FILTER_ section and find the _Future Events_ element you created in the previous step.
 Click _Add_ for the element.
    1. In the left navigation, click _Query Settings_.
 Change the searchable type to _Selected Types_.
 Click _Select Asset Types_ and check _Calendar Event_ and click _Done_.

       ![Change the asset type to calendar event.](./personalizing-search-experiences-with-blueprints/images/02.png)